 The pills and injections used to treat infertility contain substances or synthesized hormones that maintain a balanced level of testosterone and by increasing or decreasing its production in males.

-2. Semen Production Is Improved
+2. Quality of sperms Is Improved

 3. Blood Sugar Levels Normalise

 There are cases where an increase in blood sugar levels can cause infertility in men and women.
 For those cases, medication can help to keep the blood sugar levels under control to improve fertility and control diabetes